kubernetes/community/keps/sig-node/0014-runtime-class.md

 ### Versioning, Updates, and Rollouts

-_Axiom: Rerunning a pod on a different node in the same cluster with the same RuntimeClassName should not change its behavior._

-This means that if a runtime is updated in a fully backwards-compatible way, then the RuntimeClass does not _need_ to change.
-It also means that if the updated runtime breaks backwards compatibility, then it **MUST** be renamed.
-RuntimeClass does not provide a predefined versioning or naming scheme, so versioned upgrades are left to the cluster operator to handle.

-Since breaking runtime changes require a new RuntimeClass definition, it means that pods must be updated to reference the new RuntimeClass.
-This comes with the advantage of native support for rolling updates through the same mechanisms as any other application update.
+Getting upgrades and rollouts right is a very nuanced and complicated problem.
+For the initial alpha implementation, we will kick the can down the road by making the `RuntimeClassSpec` **immutable**, thereby requiring changes to be pushed as a newly named RuntimeClass instance.
+This means that pods must be updated to reference the new RuntimeClass, and comes with the advantage of native support for rolling updates through the same mechanisms as any other application update.

+This conservative approach is preferred since it's much easier to relax constraints in a backwards compatible way than tighten them.
+We should revisit this decision prior to graduating RuntimeClass to beta.

 ### Implementation Details